182nd Infantry Regiment (United States): Back to infantry

 At the end of March 2012, having been relieved by the 143rd Infantry, the 182nd Infantry was released from active duty, having completed its tour in Afghanistan.

 In July 2015, the 1-182 IN conducted Annual Training with the New York Army National Guard's 27th Infantry Brigade Combat Team (IBCT) as part of the 'aligned for training' initiative.
-The 1-182 IN will be officially assigned to the 27th IBCT on 1 October 2016.
+The 1-182 IN was officially assigned to the 27th IBCT on October 1, 2016.

+Since its alignment with the 27th IBCT, the 1-182 IN supported numerous domestic operations including COVID 1 and 2, and OPERATION CAPITOL RESPONSE.
+During COVID 1 and 2, almost 100 Soldiers conducted COVID testing and administered vaccines throughout Massachusetts and Rhode Island.

+The 1-182 IN mobilized in January 2021, taking 1,000 National Guard Soldiers and Air Guard Defenders from Massachusetts and Rhode Island to the National Capitol Region, where Task Force Americal secured the House of Representatives through the 59th Presidential Administration.

+In May 2022, the 1-182 IN mobilized and deployed to the Arabian Peninsula supporting Operation Spartan Shield.
+Together, A, B, C, D and HHC secured critical facilities in Jordan, Kuwait, Saudi Arabia, Qatar, and the United Arab Emirates.
+D Co, stationed in Jordan, also conducted ground convoys into Syria supporting Operation Inherent Resolve.